-UK intelligence chief to make rare public speech
+MI6 speaks: UK intelligence chief makes rare public speech

 - Analysis: Seeking truth, Mueller exposes culture of lies around Trump

+He encouraged students to seek employment at MI6 even if they don’t fit the typical profile of an intelligence officer.

+“I want to speak to young people who have never seen themselves in MI6.
+It doesn’t matter where you are from,” he said.
+“If you want to make a difference and you think you might have what it takes, then the chances are that you do have what it takes, and we hope you will step forward.”

-MI6 deals with international security threats.
-The official threat level in Britain is set at “severe,” indicating that analysts believe an attack is highly likely.
+MI6 deals with international security challenges.
+The official threat level in Britain is set at “severe,” indicating that intelligence analysts believe an attack is highly likely.